BrunoDatoMeneses/AMOEBA3/documentation/installing.md

 The resulting jar is not platform agnostic.

 ### Build with eclipse
-`File > Open project from file system`, select the folder `AMOEBA3`, eclipse should detect 3 maven projects :
+`File > Open project from file system`, select the folder `ELLSA3`, eclipse should detect 3 maven projects :
 ```
-AMOEBA-parent
+ELLSA-parent
   | AMAKFX
-  | AMOEBAonAMAK
+  | ELLSAonAMAK
 ```
 `Finish`

-Make sure it works by right-clicking on `AMOEBA-parent` > `Run as > Maven test`.
+Make sure it works by right-clicking on `ELLSA-parent` > `Run as > Maven test`.
 You should get a `BUILD SUCCES`.

 Make sure it works with JavaFX : right-click on `AMAKFX.src.fr.irit.smac.amak.examples.philosophers.PhilosopherLaunchExample.java` or any other example and `Run as > Java application`.
-Do the same for `AMOEBAonAMAK.src.experiments.MinimalMain.java`.
+Do the same for `ELLSAonAMAK.src.experiments.MinimalMain.java`.
 You should get a new window, and no error in the console.

 ## Troubleshooting
  I get `Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.8.0:compile (default-compile) on project AMAKFX: Fatal error compiling: invalid flag: --release -> [Help 1]` ?
-In AMOEBA-parent's pom.xml, replace
+In ELLSA-parent's pom.xml, replace
 ```
 <release>8</release>
 ```